Version: Unity 6.6 (6000.6)

 Unity Package Manager CLI workflow

-Follow this workflow to pack and sign custom Unity packages using the Unity Package Manager command-line interface (UPM CLI).
+Follow this workflow to sign Unity Package Manager (UPM) packages you create, by using the Unity Package Manager command-line interface (UPM CLI).

 1. Install UPM CLI